 Never ask if they want to buy your service or product instead ask where they want to use your product or service.

 If you have feedbacks to show them then ask them indirectly if they have read reviews about your product or service on the internet.
+New-age internet businesses that are into buying and selling online often have lots of customer reviews that help build credibility among customers.

 Remember, always ask relevant and to the point questions.
 Do not argue or interrupt in between because when it comes to closing a sale, listening patiently goes a long way.